-With same-day appointments, a dentist will address your dental injury the day you call to receive emergency treatment.
+With same-day appointments, a dentist in Wesley Chapel will address your dental injury the day you call to receive emergency treatment.
 Avoiding an appointment to treat your dental emergency can put you at risk for more serious complications down the road.
 For example, if a broken tooth remains untreated, it could become infected and require a root canal procedure.
 By delaying treatment, you are forced to experience pain that you don’t need to live with.
 We offer same-day emergency dental care to ensure that you get the treatment you deserve when you need it most.

 Dental emergencies don’t always happen during regular business hours.
 That’s why we offer after-hours appointments to patients who are experiencing severe dental emergencies.
 If you find yourself dealing with a dental emergency beyond our usual hours, just give us a call to schedule an after-hours appointment.
 Our team is happy to help you get out of pain fast so you can go back to living your life with a smile.

 There’s no need to wait until Monday if a dental emergency strikes over the weekend.
 Our office provides limited weekend hours and appointments by request, so that you can receive prompt emergency dental care and get relief from your pain and discomfort.
 Give us a call for more information.

 After addressing the dental emergency, your dentist may recommend certain treatments to get your oral care back to a healthy, functioning state.
 For example, dental crowns are often applied to fix broken, damaged, or decayed teeth.
 Root canal therapy may be the best option if an underlying infection is causing you to experience a severe or chronic toothache.